mathdecastro/complex-survey-data-analysis-in-brazil/README.md

 | MT | CO	| 2.464903 |
 | GO | CO	| 4.815546 |
 | DF | CO	| 9.067315 |

+Answering the two first questions, the state with the lowest unemployment rate in the 4th quarter of 2024 was **Mato Grosso (MT)**, in the midwest region of Brazil, with a unemployment rate of **2.46%**.
+And the state with the highest unemployment rate was **Pernambuco (PE)**, in the northeast region of Brazil, with a rate of **10.20%**.